AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

     ![](assets/ip-warmup-plan-send-time.png)

 1. Optionally, you can define a time window during which the IP warmup campaign can be executed in case there is any delays in the [audience evaluation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/home.html#how-segmentation-works){target="_blank"}.
 To do so, click the Properties icon on top left, next to the name of the plan, and use the **[!UICONTROL Retry run time]** drop-down list to select a duration - up to 240 minutes (4 hours).

+    >[!NOTE]
+    >
+    >Retries happen every 30 minutes until the end of the defined time window.

     ![](assets/ip-warmup-plan-retry-run-time.png)